ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 It is a message for an receiver to act upon.
 Its intended use is to send messages between components.

+#### Describe a few cases where you can us an intent?

+- To start an activity
+- To start a service
+- To deliver a broadcast

 #### What is IntentFilter?

 A matching description of intent values.
 By comparing the intent object with the intent filter the OS determines which component to start when the intent is implicit.